-This document is an update to the Norwood Township Master Plan Charlevoix County, Michigan that was adopted in 2008.
-Conditions in the Township, the surrounding area, and Michigan Planning law have changed since the adoption of the 2008 Plan.
-The Planning Commission determined that rather than affirming the 2008 Plan, it was important to consider the very different economic challenges and population the community now faces.
-This new 2014 Master Plan needs to have development policies that reflect not just the current land uses, but also potentially dynamic future land uses in the Township.
+This 2022 document is an update to the Norwood Township Master Plan Charlevoix County, Michigan that was adopted in 2008 and updated in 2015.
+In 2015 the Planning Commission determined that rather than merely affirming the 2008 plan, it was important to consider the different economic challenges and population the community then experienced.
+That 2015 Master Plan included development policies that reflected not just the current land uses, but also potentially dynamic future land uses in the Township.
+This 2022 update affirms the 2015 Master Plan, includes minor edits, and adds relevant updates with morerecent demographic data.